-Once when we were behind a deadline, Paulo Mendes told me 9 women can’t make a baby in one month when I suggested getting more developers to help.
-Well, now with Power Automate Co-presence they can!
+Once when we were behind a deadline, Paulo Mendes told me 9 women couldn’t make a baby in one month when I suggested getting more developers to help.
+Well, now with Power Automate Co-presence, they can!

-The say was new to me, then I came to know that is for Warren Buffer.
+The say was new to me; then I learned that is for Warren Buffer.

 For more information about the Power Automate Co-presence announcement.

 “You can’t produce a baby in one month by getting nine women pregnant.”Warren Buffett

 Working with Power Automate Co-presence

 Now the team can coordinate working on Power Automate flow using Power Automate Co-presence, The team can divide the work among them to be to produce more complex flows faster.
 The team can divide the work on the connector that they are familiar with, this way they can build flowless complex flows based on the team experience.

 In the top right, and next to the save button, a list of users who are working on the flow at the same time.

 The last user who enters the flow gets to save the flow, but the other users who opened the flow earlier will indicate that the flow has changed after the last retrieval.